axelcoezard/Better-than-Nothing/README.md

-# Better Than Nothing
+# Better Than Nothing Engine
-A better-than-nothing Game Engine
+Everything is in the title, it is a better-than-nothing Game Engine

 ## How to clone the repo